Krealsion/Zen/readme.md

-This is a Game Engine for c++ designed to be an exceptionally easy to use layer between the programmer and SDL2.
+Zen is a game engine that is designed to be exceptionally easy to use by adding numerous tools for the programmer, without taking any abilities away.

-The use of this engine is to allow for quicker development of games by using easy to manage Game States that can be easily created and plugged in to play.
-These game_states will also have access to a bunch of useful drawing methods in a consistent and stable environment.

-The Engine also makes use of Multi-Threading to split the update and draw method functionality, allowing for a smoother framerate.
+This engine is not supposed to be a replacement for c++ development, but rather a powerful addition that can easily be modified, tweaked, and improved for different projects.

+It does so by giving a strong base, which is a GameState management system, letting the programmer jump right into making a game, rather than setting up a window, a renderer, a update cycle, and so on.

+It also makes use of multi-threading, although rudimentary, to separate out drawing and updates.
+(Eventually to use hardware acceleration as well)

 ## How to Use

-# CMAKE
+### CMake:

-In order to implement this GameEngine, you will need to add it to the CMakeLists of the project you are building
+In order to implement Zen, you will need to add it to the CMakeLists of the project you are building

 An example CMakeLists.txt file is:
 ```cmake